NelsonKimaro/connect-with-me/README.md

 ## 🌍 Hosting
 This page is hosted using **GitHub Pages**.

+## 📊 Analytics
+Google Analytics is integrated to track page visits, clicks, and user interactions, providing valuable insights into how users are engaging with the page.

 ---

 🔗 *Want to connect?
 Scan the QR and follow me!*